Future Object Detection with Spatiotemporal Transformers: Experiments

-\parsection{NuImages and NuScenes} Although we need video datasets, there is no need for the entire video to be annotated.
+Although we need video datasets, there is no need for the entire video to be annotated.
 Both training and evaluation is possible with a single frame of the video being annotated.
 To this end, we experiment with NuScenes~\cite{caesar2020nuscenes} and the subsequent dataset NuImages.
 NuImages contains samples of 13 images collected at 2 Hz; ego-motion information for each image; and object detection annotations for the 7th image.
 To simplify the problem we only consider front camera images, leaving us with 13066 training samples and 3215 validation samples.
 NuScenes is primarily intended for 3D object detection using the full sensor suite, and provides 3D annotations at 2Hz.
 However, projected 2D bounding boxes are also available.
-NuScenes is incosistent in the camera sampling frequency, since the 20Hz camera is resampled to 12Hz.
-During training we can be flexible with the sampling frequency, leaving us with a training set of 26k front camera samples.
-However, during evaluation, we discard samples which do not match the desired sampling frequency exactly.
-This leaves 5630 samples at 2Hz, 5759 samples at 4Hz, 2913 samples at 10Hz and 2884 samples at 20Hz.
-NuImages and NuScenes has two major advantages for future object prediction -- advantages that are natural for datasets aimed towards autonomous robots.
+NuScenes is inconsistent in the camera sampling frequency, since the 20Hz camera is resampled to 12Hz.
+During evaluation, we discard samples which do not match the desired sampling frequency exactly.
+NuImages and NuScenes has two major advantages for future object detection -- advantages that are natural for datasets aimed towards autonomous robots.
 First, each dataset is captured with a single sensor suite, avoiding for instance issues with different cameras.
-Second, ego-motion information is included, which we hypothesize is a powerful cue for future object prediction.
+Second, ego-motion information is included, which we hypothesize is a powerful cue for future object detection. .

-\parsection{Implementation Details} We adopt ConditionalDETR~\cite{meng2021conditional} for our experiments due to its fast training.
-We use a ResNet50~\cite{he2016deep} backbone, pre-trained on ImageNet~\cite{deng2009imagenet}, and the same encoder and decoder hyperparameters as in ConditionalDETR.
-We train the approaches for future object prediction using the same set-prediction loss function~\cite{meng2021conditional}.
-We optimize with AdamW~\cite{loshchilov2018fixing}, using a batch size of 16 and weight decay of $10^{-4}$.
-We use base learning rates of $10^{-5}$ for the backbone and $10^{-4}$ for the encoder, decoder, and linear heads.
-The learning rates are warmed up for the first 10\% epochs and decayed by total factors of $\{0.5, 0.1\}$ when 60\% and 90\% of epochs have been processed.
-During the first 60\% epochs, we train with half resolution and double batch size.
-We train for 400 epochs on NuImages and 160 epochs on the relatively larger NuScenes.

-\parsection{Evaluation} We aim to predict objects present in a future frame.
-Thus, the detectors are fed images and expected to produce detections for one time-step into the future.
-Performance is measured in terms of Average Precision (AP).
-We report both average precision with a $0.5$ IoU threshold (AP50) and averaged over the thresholds $\{0.50,0.55,\dots,0.95\}$ (AP).
-We report both an average score over all classes and for the \texttt{car} and \texttt{pedestrian} classes.
-We also report results for objects of different sizes, using the cutoffs $H_0/24\cdot W_0/64$ and $H_0/4\cdot W_0/12$, where $(H_0, W_0)$ is the original image resolution.